juepi/ESP-Mini-Base/README.md

 **Note on I2C Pullup solder-jumpers (3,3 and 5V):** all 3 pins of the jumpers need to be connected with tin solder if you want to enable the pullups.

+## Changelog

+### v1.1
+- Improved high current traces to MOSFETs
+- Improved heat dissipation of LDO converter (IC1)
+- Upgraded KiCAD files to version 8
+- Set "remove from BoM" flag on all THT parts and solder jumpers

 Have fun,
 Juergen